Azure/aks-engine/docs/topics/features.md

 The current default for hyper-v sets hyper-v containers as default and adds a process isolated option for the currently selected host VM OS version.
 If you VM OS version is Windows Server 2004 (10.0.19041) and you apply a pod spec with now updates you will get a 2004 container running in hyper-v container.

 If you wish to have process isolated or OS version below your current Host OS version, you will need to create a RuntimeClass object and map the pod to the RuntimeClass.
 Note that Hyper-v support is currently backwards compatible.
 You have to have a Host OS that is the same version or newer than the version of the container you wish to run.
+Multi-arch container images are not supported.
+You must have a single arch image if hyperv is enabled in containerd.

 For example, assuming a Windows Host OS of 2004 (10.0.19041), you can apply the following `RuntimeClass`